MoTTTT/podzone/docs/technical.md

 Configure microk8s cluster:

+- "Before enabling the rook-ceph addon on a strictly confined MicroK8s, make sure the rbd kernel module is loaded with sudo modprobe rbd."

 - sudo microk8s enable rook-ceph

 - Configs in `/var/snap/microceph/current/conf`
 - We need ceph.conf, and ceph.keyring to attach